-Robust standard errors in parentheses, \\\ p<0.01, \\ p<0.05, \ p<0.1 expenditure per adult equivalent in logarithm in 2016.
-It is calculated per month in USD.
-Instrument variables: Lagged sum of climate shocks.
+Notes: Robust standard errors in parentheses; p<0.01, p<0.05, p<0.01.

-Dependent variable FEI16 is fragility exposure index calculated at household level for the year 2016.
-Total consumption
+Pependent variable FE116 is fragility exposure index calculated at household level for the year 2016.
+Total consumption expenditure per adult equivalent in logarithm in 2016 is calculated per month in USD.

-We run both OLS and IV-2SLS regression models taking the three major dimensions of fragility as dependent variables (table 4).
-For the human security dimension, we find that IV-2SLS estimation results show a significant and negative correlation between fragility and consumption expenditure while OLS shows only marginal level of significance and it loses significance when controlling for more socio-economic and county fixed effects.
+We run both OLS and IV-2SLS regression models taking the three major dimensions of fragility as dependent variables (Table 4).
+For the human security dimension, we find that IV-2SLS estimation results show a significant and negative correlation between fragility and consumption expenditure, while OLS shows only marginal level of significance and it loses significance when controlling for more socioeconomic and county fixed effects.
 For the dimension of economic inclusion, we find strong association between poverty and fragility measured in economic inclusion.
-This association is strong and significant throughout the different specifications, controlling for socio-economic characteristics of households and county fixed effects.
+This association is strong and significant throughout the different specifications, controlling for socioeconomic characteristics of households and county fixed effects.
 However, still we find more level of significance and higher coefficient estimates while using IV-2SLS estimation procedure.
-This means that economic exclusion creates injustice and unfair treatment, which can provide a pretext for recourse to violence.
-Ensuring that all individuals, groups, and communities have equal access to economic development and other opportunities is imperative to reducing fragility.
-In this respect, there is a need for programs that focus on the economy and on building inclusive and accountable institutions; and creation of opportunities through reforms on private sector development and the modernization of various sectorial systems is viable option.
 For the social cohesion dimension of fragility, we find weak significance level in both OLS and IV-2SLS estimation.
-In both cases, we find that fragility measured in social cohesion is negatively, but weakly associated with consumption expenditure.
+In both cases, we find that fragility measured in social cohesion is negatively but weakly associated with consumption expenditure.